LGBT+ Liberal Democrats: Tim Farron

-Many members of the group, while denying that former party leader Tim Farron is a homophobe, have been openly critical of his answers to questions about his views on the sinfulness of gay sex during the 2017 general election, viewing it as a distraction from the party's pro-LGBT record.
+Many members of the group, while denying that former party leader Tim Farron is a homophobe, have been openly critical of his answers to questions about his views on the sinfulness of gay sex during the 2017 general election, viewing it as a distraction from the party's pro-LGBTQ+ record.
 Former head of the LGBT+ Liberal Democrats Chris Cooke made unsubstantiated complaints to the party about Farron's personal conduct when "drunk", and admitted that he "made up a story to cause trouble" following his suspension over Twitter comments directed at Conservative MP Anna Soubry.

-Farron's continued fraternisation with evangelical anti-'gay lobby' groups has been seen by the LGBT+ Liberal Democrats as a lapse of judgement, with them asking him to apologise for a "lack of care" shown to the LGBT community.
+Farron's continued fraternisation with evangelical anti-'gay lobby' groups has been seen by the LGBT+ Liberal Democrats as a lapse of judgement, with them asking him to apologise for a "lack of care" shown to the LGBTQ+ community.

 Phillip Lee

 On 3 September 2019, Conservative MP Phillip Lee joined the Lib Dems in opposition to Brexit.

 Moments after he had defected, LGBT+ Liberal Democrat chair Jennie Rigg along with the vice chair, executive members and several other activists left the party in opposition to Lee's views on same-sex marriage and his previous campaign to bar people with HIV from being able to come to the UK.

 A subsequent meeting took place between Lee and the LGBT+ Lib Dems at their annual conference to discuss his views.

-Having previously said "Marriage should be left to the churches and the redefinition of marriage simply required more debate and consultation", Lee later insisted that his views on LGBT+ rights and had been misrepresented, stating that he was right to abstain on the same-sex marriage vote because it was a "liberal" choice and part of a "nuanced argument".
+Having previously said "Marriage should be left to the churches and the redefinition of marriage simply required more debate and consultation", Lee later insisted that his views on LGBTQ+ rights had been misrepresented, stating that he was right to abstain on the same-sex marriage vote because it was a "liberal" choice and part of a "nuanced argument".
 Jennie Rigg later rejoined the Liberal Democrats, after Lee lost his seat in the following general election.

 Executive committee

 The oversight of the LGBT+ Liberal Democrats is managed by its Officers and Executive Members.
 The executive committee, consisting of members elected by the party's membership, individuals co-opted by the Executive, and representatives from other Liberal Democrat affiliated organisations, is tasked with this responsibility.
-The present Executive assumed their roles on 1 January 2025.
+The present Executive assumed their roles on 1 January 2026.